FeatureWe Love You Liverpool: Meet Official LFC Supporters Club... Glasgow

 The Reds’ fanbase is famous for its passion and loyalty, cheering on both Jürgen Klopp and Matt Beard’s squads whether on Merseyside or watching from afar.

-Our brand new We Are Liverpool feature aims to bring supporters closer together to learn more about each other wherever they are based around the globe.
+Our brand new We Love You Liverpool feature aims to bring supporters closer together to learn more about each other wherever they are based around the globe.

 Whether in the UK and Republic of Ireland, on Merseyside itself, in North or South America, Africa, Asia, Australia or elsewhere, fans provide the very foundations that the club is built on.